Yiping106283/MURA_deep_learning/README.md

 ------
 * For classification task, we use multi-instance learning.
 Since the task is a binary classification, we replaced the last fully connected layer of densenet201 with one that has a single ouput.
 Then we placed a sigmoid function after the output.
 For the loss function, we use BCE loss.

-* For localization task, we use class activation map, see at https://arxiv.org/abs/1512.04150 .
+* For localization task, we use class activation map.
   We may further try GradCAM in the future.
   Following is an example of the CAM.
   <figure class="half">